 Firstly, there is a reference to a surveyor, George Boyle White, appointed on 01 Feb 1827 by Governor Darling to survey the selections at Upper William’s River during 1829.
 By February 1830 he had surveyed the selections of Hooke, Verge, Mackay and Smeathman.
 According to Ford (page 50):

 On the West boundary of Smeathman’s selection, ‘Brookfield’, Surveyor White had marked the ‘metres and bounds’ of ‘Unwarrabin Village Reserve’, ‘for the purpose of removing O’Neill, ‘a squatter on Government land’.

-There is a petition from William dated “Williams River, 1st February 1831”.
-In this letter, reference is made to land rented from Major Smeathman, whose land holding, along with holdings of the other men mentioned, can be seen here.
+The following is a petition from William dated “Williams River, 1st February 1831”.
+In this letter, it is clear that, following his removal from his first farm, he rented land on ‘Brookfield’, alongside Unwarrabin, from Major Smeathman; information on the men mentioned in the letter can be found here.